sigoden/argc/README.md

 --version (Print version)
 ```

-So argc is a also completion engine, see 1000+ examples in [argc-completions](https://github.com/sigoden/argc-completions).
+So argc is a also completion engine, see [argc-completions](https://github.com/sigoden/argc-completions).

 ## Manpage